 2. Poor Google SEO and Advertising Budgeting

 Poor budgeting can irreparably harm your long-term strategies.
 Budgeting is at the heart of all campaigns, regardless of type (whether traditional marketing or digital), simply due to practicality.
 Return on investment (ROI) hinges on cost-effectiveness, costs and sales alike.

 Consider, for example, budgeting for business software like Customer Relationship Management (CRM), a management platform, or an analytics platform.
 This booming software industry sees wide acclaim and continues to prosper.
 Yet, businesses and business owners continue to budget poorly, often due to poor goals or research into their chosen solutions.
 Sadly, there are no simple solutions for this issue, except for diligent study and solid SMART goals.

 3. Scope Creep and Strategy Derailments

 On the SMART goals, scope creep is among the most common problems with any long-term campaign.
 Derailments soon follow, and the results range from notable to catastrophic.The first step toward building a digital marketing campaign is targeting audience identification.
 Click To Tweet

-PMI very aptly identifies “poorly defined initial requirements” as a primary cause of scope creep.
+Poorly defined initial requirements are the primary cause of scope creep.
 Of course, there are other reasons, both standard and unique or circumstantial, but this one is highly avoidable.
 Specifically, one needs to adhere to SMART goals very closely:

 - Specific – are your goals as straightforward as possible?